God — The Way

 “Thou shalt conceive… and bring forth a son.” — Luke 1:31

-The Many Marys: Unified Functions of the Subconscious
+The Many Marys — Unified Functions of the Mind

-The repetition of the name Mary in the New Testament is not a coincidence.
-Each one reflects a function of the unified subconscious:
+The repetition of the name Mary in the New Testament highlights different expressions of the same unified mind:

 “Martha was cumbered about much serving…” — Luke 10:40